Menstrual Hygiene Day activities

 What is Menstrual Hygiene Day?

-Every month, 1.8 billion people across the world have a period – but millions have to manage theirs without essential clean water, decent toilets and good hygiene knowledge.
+On any given day, more than 300 million people are on their period – but a quarter of them have to manage without essential clean water, decent toilets and good hygiene knowledge.

 Why talk about menstrual hygiene in the classroom?